Real Estate Attorney in Pittsburgh, PA

 Many Pittsburgh families hold significant wealth in long held real estate.
 We advise on ownership structures, planned transfers, and dispute resolution designed to preserve that value across generations.
 Where real estate intersects with estate planning or business succession, we coordinate across all three.
 See our estate planning and business law practices for related matters.

-Property tax disputes in Allegheny County often involve assessment appeals, the Common Level Ratio and 2012 base year, or spot reassessments after a property sale.
+Property tax disputes in Allegheny County often involve assessment appeals, the Common Level Ratio and 2012 base year, spot reassessments after a property sale, or the threshold question of whether an assessment is too high.

 Real Estate Practice Areas

-Title disputes, boundary and easement litigation, breach of contract claims, quiet title actions, and enforcement of real estate agreements when negotiation has failed in Allegheny County and Western Pennsylvania courts.
+Title disputes, boundary and easement litigation, breach of contract claims, and quiet title actions.

 How Real Estate Intersects with Other Practice Areas